FRBNY-DSGE/StateSpaceRoutines.jl/README.md

 - Simulation smoothers:
   + `carter_kohn_smoother`: C.K.
 Carter and R. Kohn, ["On Gibbs Sampling for State Space Models"](https://www.jstor.org/stable/2337125) (_Biometrika_, 1994)
   + `durbin_koopman_smoother`: J. Durbin and S.J.
 Koopman, ["A Simple and Efficient Simulation Smoother for State Space Time Series Analysis"](https://www.jstor.org/stable/4140605) (_Biometrika_, 2002)

+Note that not all the routines are implemented for the most general state-space representation above.
+In particular, `koopman_smoother` and `durbin_koopman_smoother` assume that `MM` is zero and will error out if a nonzero `MM` is passed in.